-The amount of interest received on short term balances was £0.435m at an average rate of 2.91% (compared to the Bank of England base rate which was initially 0.75% and then increased during the year, ending at 4.25% in March).
+The amount of interest received on short term balances was £0.874m at an average rate of 4.99% (compared to the Bank of England base rate which was initially 5.00% and then increased during the year, ending at 5.25% in March).
 During the year, and in accordance with its Treasury Strategy, the Authority continued to invest in the highest quality rated banks and using fixed term and notice accounts alongside continued use of overnight access cash money market funds.
 The Authority also continued to invest in environmental, social and governance (ESG) funds, where they met our criteria for security and liquidity and either matched or exceeded the rates offered by non ESG products.

 The Authority's current strategy is to maintain external borrowing at the level of the Capital Financing Requirement (CFR).
 This reflects the policy of avoiding new borrowing by running down spare cash balances.
-Officers continue to review the need to borrow taking into consideration the potential increases in borrowing costs, the need to finance new capital expenditure, refinancing maturing debt, and the cost of carry that might incur a revenue loss between borrowing costs and investment returns.
+Officers continue to review the need to borrow taking into consideration the potential increases in borrowing costs, the need to finance new capital expenditure, refinancing

-2023/24 and beyond
+2024/25 and beyond

-The Authority's original budget for 2023/24 was set at £45.058m, an increase of 7.9% over the previous year, and in light of the financial challenge facing the Authority in the future, Members agreed to raise Council Tax by £5 taking a Band D property to £104.37.
-Despite the financial challenges ahead, the Authority continues to provide the communities of East Sussex and the City of Brighton & Hove with a round the clock service for £2.01 per week (for the average household).
-The Medium Term Finance Plan (MTFP) for the five years to 2027/28 sets out how the Authority plans to achieve financial sustainability through a balanced budget over the medium term.
-Both the budget and the MTFP were set in the context of significant uncertainty for fire funding beyond the one year funding settlement from Government for 2023/24.
-Significant risks resulting from proposals to change the Business Rates Retention Regime, the Fairer Funding Review and continued reliance on one year settlements and one off grants which make medium term planning extremely difficult.
-Other potential financial risks facing the Authority included:
+The Authority's original budget for 2024/25 was set at £50.000m, an increase of 11% over the previous year, and in light of the financial challenge facing the Authority in the future, Members agreed to raise Council Tax by 2.99% taking a Band D property to £107.49.
+Despite the financial challenges ahead, the Authority continues to provide the communities of East Sussex and the City of Brighton & Hove with a round the clock service for £2.07 per week (for the average household).
+The Medium Term Finance

+Plan (MTFP) for the five years to 2028/29 sets out how the Authority plans to achieve financial sustainability through a balanced budget over the medium term.
+Both the budget and the MTFP were set in the context of significant uncertainty for fire funding beyond the one year funding settlement from Government for 2024/25.
+The potential financial risks facing the Authority include: